lupyuen/lupyuen.github.io/src/unicorn3.md

 Maybe Unicorn doesn't support 36 bits

 Or maybe NuttX didn't populate the Page Tables correctly for 36 bits?
+(Something about 0x5027ffff)

 Needs more investigation.
 But at least NuttX boots OK on Unicorn!